The Importance of Writing Evergreen Content For Your Blog

 This guide will cover examples of evergreen vs. non-evergreen content, why crafting evergreen content for your blog is so important, and how to brainstorm topics and update existing content to continue reaping the benefits.

 What Topics Are Evergreen?

-Evergreen content revolves around topics that will always be relevant to your readers – such as a guide to things to do in your area – regardless of the season or any other current events.
+Evergreen content revolves around topics that will always be relevant to your readers — such as a guide to things to do in your area — regardless of the season or any other current events.
 Example topics include how to dress for a hiking tour, the best questions to ask your tour guide, or the best ways to tie a sailor’s knot, to name a few (we provide more sample blog posts at the end of this guide!).
-Bottom line – these topics never go out of date and likely won’t need to be updated often.
+These topics never go out of date and likely won’t need to be updated often.

-On the other hand, content that would not be considered evergreen includes things like press releases, new trends in your industry, event promotion, new statistics, and content of a similar nature.
+On the other hand, content that would not be considered evergreen includes press releases, new trends in your industry, event promotion, new statistics, and content of a similar nature.
 Let’s say your business just hired a new tour guide and you want to introduce him on your blog as the newest recruit.
 While this is definitely worth featuring (and shows off the personality of your business), it’s not an evergreen topic, since he won’t be the new guy forever.
 This news is timely now, but it may become dated in a short time.

 Benefits of Evergreen Content

 Evergreen content and SEO go hand in hand.
 Unlike non-evergreen blog posts that may see a spike in traffic directly after being published, followed by a plateau (or even a decrease), traffic to evergreen posts grows and continues to increase over time.
 In fact, 75% of Hubspot’s blog views are for “old” posts, and 90% of their leads come from these posts.